 C1726: Steering Torque Sensor Signal Invalid

 C1726 is an OBD-II diagnostic trouble code meaning “Steering Torque Sensor Signal Invalid.”
 The steering torque sensor signal is invalid.
 EPS may enter a reduced assist mode.
-According to Au7o's database, this code appears across 1 vehicle models from 1 manufacturers, with repair costs ranging from $200 to $1,500.
-Full vehicle-specific causes and solutions at au7o.io.
+This code appears across 1 vehicle models from 1 manufacturers, with repair costs ranging from $200 to $1,500.

 Common Causes